Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Robustness and Sensitivity

+\textit{Waste tourism.}--Violation of the no spillover assumption (SUTVA) could possibly come from waste tourism, namely, households may discharge their waste for free in surrounding municipalities without PAYT.
+I geocoded neighbors as never-treated units sharing a border with treated units.
+The remaining untreated units represent the control group.
+In order to estimate causal effects of PAYT on waste amounts of surrounding municipalities without PAYT, I use the RF running the R-learner described in Section \ref{Sec:method}.
+I find that PAYT has no significant effect on the waste amounts collected in surrounding municipalities on average.
+As a further robustness check, I re-estimate causal effects for PAYT municipalities excluding neighbors from the control group, finding no significant change in estimates.
+As in other empirical studies \citep[e.g.][]{carattini2018, Allers2010,Dijkgraaf2004}, waste tourism is not relevant on any significant scale.

+\textit{System effects.}-- Unaccounted-for heterogeneity may threaten identification.
+Adoption of different PAYT systems (e.g. volume versus weight) may have heterogeneous effects on waste generation.\footnote{I cannot include system dummies in RF because, as for any policy indicator, I would force treated and untreated units into different neighborhoods.} In the sample, about 7\% of treated units pay per weight, 16\% per bag, 72\% per emptying, and 5\% have a mixed system.
+I first test for whether the included covariates can explain system adoption.
+Second, I test for significant differences in price elasticities between systems.

+Using all covariates, I predict system choices by RF for classification.
+I find that the included observables can predict (out of sample) system choices correctly for most municipalities.
+How do municipal characteristics affect system choices?
 Evidence provided by manufacturers of PAYT technology (e.g., magnetic cards, tags and RFID readers) suggests that system choices are driven by three main factors.
-First, proximity: neighboring municipalities may either share the same waste hauler or influence each other through information dissemination.
+First, proximity: neighboring municipalities may either share the same waste collection company or influence each other through information dissemination.
 Second, population density: sparsely populated municipalities are more likely to adopt weight systems \citep{partitalia}.\footnote{Implementing curbside collection is especially difficult in low-density areas.
 Also, transportation costs would be high.
 Thus, communities generally prefer to organize waste collection in centralized disposal areas rather than door-to-door.
 As volume systems would imply carrying heavy bags and bins, weight systems facilitate households allowing them to carry smaller quantities of waste.} Third, geography: physical characteristics of the territory such as uphills and one-way roads impact transportation costs and collection modes.